What's Coming to Netflix in March 2022

 - Queer Eye: Germany (Season 1) N – A new spin-off series to Netflix’s Queer Eye.

-- The Andy Warhol Diaries (Limited Series) N – Documentary series on the life and work of Andy Warhol.
+- The Andy Warhol Diaries (Limited Series) N – Documentary series on the life and work of Andy Warhol produced by Ryan Murphy.

 - The Bombardment (2021) N – Danish WWII drama set in Copenhagen set after the events of a school targeted during a bombing mission.